rgrannell1/kea/README.md

 })
 ```

-Alternatively you could make this collection using list-comprehensions; syntax sugar for creating
+You could also create this collection using collection-comprehensions; syntax sugar for creating
-new collections.
+new collections by filtering, joining & transforming existing collections.

 ```js
 xList[ list(l, toupper(l)), l <- letters ]
 ```